 I have been facilitating dance since 2003 and am thrilled to offer a variety of dance programs.
-Currently I lead dance programs with 18 communities; I bike to approximately 10 different locations each week.
+Currently I lead dance programs with 15 communities; I bike to various locations each week.

 I love creating spaces for people to move, connect, and see where shared creativity leads us.